mariiaonokhina/us-unemployment-analysis/README.md

 ## Project Status

-The ETL and initial modeling stages for the first two datasets are complete.
+All major ETL pipelines are complete for BLS LAU, BLS OEWS, ECI, CPI-W, and ACS PUMS.
+These datasets are integrated into a combined state–year–occupation-level dataset, which is used to train a Gradient-Boosted Trees regression model to predict state unemployment rates.

 ## 📁 File Structure & Contents